emiliasato/ecommerce-analysis/README.md

 ## 2.2 Feature Engineering

-Developed additional features related to orders, products, and sellers, to run further analysis on what exactly are driving low review scores and how we can eliminate them.
+Goal was to develop additional features related to orders, products, and sellers, to run further analysis on what exactly are driving low review scores and how we can eliminate them.

 ### Orders